oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 ```shell
 unzip listings.zip
 ```
-Again, add the `spring-security-test` dependency to the `pom.xml`, and remove the `test` scope in flappdoodle dependency:
+Again, add the `spring-security-test` dependency to the `pom.xml`, and remove the `test` scope in flappdoodle dependency, to make the seed dataset available when running the server:

 ```xml
 <dependency>